-It sounds counter-intuitive, but sometimes bigger strides can be made in operational improvements by concentrating on the little things and marginal gains than pushing for the stars.
-In this article, we explore how these principles are transforming the lending industry.
+It sounds counter-intuitive, but sometimes bigger strides can be made in operational improvements by concentrating on the little things than pushing for the stars.
+In this article, we explore how marginal gains principles are transforming the lending industry.

 Making marginal gains

-As often happens, so-called marginal gains theory soon became a talking point in business journal; the notion that small incremental improvements in a business process, when added together, can make a significant improvement.
+As often happens, so-called marginal gains theory soon became a talking point in business journal.
+The notion that small incremental improvements in a business process, when added together, can make a significant improvement is game-changing.

 Around the same time, another great brain of the UK, Rory Sutherland, now Vice Chairman at Ogilvy UK was on TED promoting his philosophy of helping businesses to appreciate that customers rarely notice attempts of suppliers to make big, bold, swarthy statements, but when businesses ‘sweat the small stuff’ they definitely do.